nomad-coe/nomad/docs/setup.md

 unified environment that is easy to build and to run.

 You can use *docker* to run all necessary 3rd-party components and run all nomad services manually from your python environment.
-Or you can run everything within docker containers.
-The former is often preferred during development, since it allows you change things, debug, and re-run things quickly.
+You can also run nomad in docker, but using Python is often preferred during development, since it allows you change things, debug, and re-run things quickly.
 The later one brings you closer to the environment that will be used to run nomad in production.
+For development we recommend to skip the next step.

 ### Docker images for nomad
-There are currently two different images and respectively two different docker files:
-`Dockerfile`, and `gui/Dockerfile`.

 Nomad comprises currently two services, the *worker* (does the actual processing), and the *app*.
 Those services can be run from one image that have the nomad python code and all dependencies installed.
-This is covered by the `Dockerfile`.

-The gui is served via containers based on the `gui/Dockerfile` which contains the react-js frontend code.
-Before this image can be build, make sure to execute
+This is covered by the `Dockerfile` in the root directory of the nomad sources.
+The gui is served also served from the *app* which entails the react-js frontend code.

+Before building the image, make sure to execute
 ```
-cd gui
 ./gitinfo.sh
-cd ..
 ```

-This allows to gui to present some information about the current git revision without having to copy the git itself to the docker build context.
+This allows the app to present some information about the current git revision without having to copy the git itself to the docker build context.

-The images are build via *docker-compose* and don't have to be created manually.

 ### Run necessary 3-rd party services with docker-compose

 You can run all containers with:
 ```
-cd ops/docker-compose/nomad
+cd ops/docker-compose/infrastructure
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d mongo elastic rabbitmq
 ```